Fellowship in Minimal Access Surgery (F.MAS) in Delhi, India

 Laparoscopic Fellowship Course Structure:

-The first step in the F.MAS course is to cover the essential components of Laparoscopic Surgery.
-During the first week of training, the Fellowship in Minimal Access Surgery program focuses on "HANDS ON" training and essential minimal access surgical skills.
-All Fellowship trainees develop the necessary fundamentals of laparoscopy, which enable them to learn laparoscopic operative techniques covered in the next two weeks of the course.
-The Fellowship in Minimal Access Surgery Course is entirely candidate-centered and aims to impart basic and advanced theoretical and practical knowledge in minimal access surgery to young and experienced surgeons and gynecologists in a structured manner.
-Emphasis is placed on practical problems that a Laparoscopic Surgeon encounters on a day-to-day basis.
+The first step in the F.MAS course is to cover the essential components of laparoscopic surgery.
+During the first week of training, the program emphasizes "HANDS ON" training and essential minimal access surgical skills.
+All fellowship trainees develop the necessary fundamentals of laparoscopy, preparing them for the advanced laparoscopic operative techniques covered in the subsequent weeks of the course.

 Frequently Asked Questions of F.MAS Course